cbmcdougall/name_generator/README.md

 - Clone or download this repo and navigate to this folder
 - Run `pipenv shell` to enter the virtual environment
-- Run `pipenv install` to install dependencies
+- Run `pipenv install` within the virtual environment to install dependencies

 ## Usage

+NB: Currently the only dependencies are for testing so just `python app.py` will also run the app without needing pipenv / the virtual environment

 Within the virual environment: